jkirkwin/OO-Design-Class-Project-Revisited/Style.md

 ## Design

 ### Questions
-* Who can make devices?
-* Can Admin Kill Users?
 * Where does error checking happen?
 * Input checking?
 * Logging HOW!?
 * Devices extend Cloneable?
-* How should we parameterize the dynamic creation of scenes?
-Controll flow goes: controller calls setView(viewType); withing setView(), the client creates and populates a new scene.
-See FXClient.java for context and extra notes.

 ### Logistic Questions
-* Gradle HOW?? -> Go to Neil's Office Hours
 * Is Travis working 100?
 * Logging where?
-* CheckStyle working?